 Key findings of this narrative review are presented by theme based on the experience of the RIGHT-2 researchers from conception to publication.
-Learning identified across the following topics will be discussed: designing the trial, set-up, recruitment and training of paramedics in trial procedures, interactions with recruiting centers, management of investigational medicinal product (IMP), and data collection.
+Learning identified across the following topics will be discussed: designing the trial, set-up, recruitment and training of paramedics in trial procedures, interactions with recruiting centers, management of IMP, and data collection (Table 1).